BIG-SA/BASH-Intro-2018/notes/1_bash.md

 The terminal interface will look different as you browse around the room.
 Here is an example of what it usually looks like in a Linux environment.

+Figure 1.
+The Terminal

 ![The Terminal](../images/1_bash_fig1_ubuntu_terminal.png)

-On bash you will have this “$” sign on most lines.
+On bash you will have this `$` sign on most lines.
 The text before the dollar sign is called the “prompt”, which usually tells you something about your username, the current folder you are in, your remote computers name and other things that can be set.
 Because of this ability to manually customise the prompt, it may look different between computers that share the exact same operating system.

-The main point here is that all the bash commands you'll use in this workshop should be typed after the "$"
+The main point here is that all the bash commands you'll use in this workshop should be typed after the `$`

 The prompt is there to indicate that the shell is waiting for a task/instruction.
 The user defines the task by using the keyboard and typing in commands.
 The shell then evaluates the command, processes and returns the output.
 Following this the shell provides a new prompt and is ready to do it all over again.
 The whole process is often referred to as REPL (read - evaluate - print - loop)